Avoiding “Unmitigated Disasters”

 After stumbling upon the article, “Switch to e-books was ‘an unmitigated disaster,’ says school principal,” in my feed this past week, it occurred to me that there are increasingly predictable patterns surrounding stories of failed “innovation” in digital learning initiatives.
 Schools have been assigning computers to each child for some time now.
 And still, we continue to see stories like this in the media.

-In short: we can do better.
+In short, we can do better.

 The real target

 But how?
 Unfortunately, none of these stories are terribly surprising.
 Many who read this article will likely slide straight into: “The HP Elite Pad?
 No wonder this was a disaster.
 That’s clearly the wrong device.”
 Don’t get me wrong.
 I wouldn’t recommend such a purchase for most classroom situations.
 My preferences over the past five years can likely be mined from the pages of this blog.
 But keep in mind: most outright failures of a digital learning initiative aren’t about the laptop/tablet you choose.
 I’ve noticed that time after time, most of these stories of failure in the media seem to arise from schools that set their sights upon a “digital conversion.”
 To me, this usually indicates a black hole of vision within the system.
-Making a massive systemwide purchase all in the name of trading out paper textbooks for digital textbooks is drawing your aim at the wrong target.
-Carefully consider this point: adopting computing devices as front-line learning tools is not the end game, it is one strategy in building a modern and responsive educational ecosystem.
+Making a massive systemwide purchase, all in the name of trading out paper textbooks for digital textbooks, is drawing your aim at the wrong target.
+Carefully consider this point: adopting computing devices as front-line learning tools is not the end game; it is one strategy in building a modern and responsive educational ecosystem.

 It is true that a move from a dearth of access to one where every student is saddled with a laptop/iPad/Chromebook/etc. is a significant one.
 Because of this, it is easy to sit back and bask in the satisfaction of tackling the access issue.
 It is certainly a celebration worth having.
 Computers are everywhere on day one of a 1:1 rollout.
 Access is the easiest box in the plan to check off.
 It is true that getting to this level of access requires significant logistical, financial, and political struggles.
 The real festivities should happen when, and not before, the entire learning environment has changed for the better.
 The issue at the heart of all this is where you want to be when all of these hurdles are cleared.
 If you cannot envision the details of the learning ecosystem you are seeking, go back and dig into what this means for a learning institution.
 The last thing you want to do is try to figure this out after every child and teacher possesses a digital device in support of yesterday’s educational ecosystem.
 Start at the top.